Lançados: Peak and decline

 The number of lançados grew quickly during the first half of the 16th century in response to the persecution of Jews by Portuguese kings Manuel I and João III.
-The lançados supported and acted as intermediaries for increasing French, English, and Dutch trading along the West African coast from Cabo Verde to Elmina.
+The lançados supported and acted as intermediaries for an increasing number of French, English, and Dutch trading along the West African coast from Cabo Verde to Elmina.
 In order to combat this trade, the Kingdom of Portugal established fortified trading posts called feitorias at strategic points along the Gulf of Guinea coast.

-During the Iberian Union—from the late 16th to early 17th centuries—lançados started trading with the Susu and Mandé peoples, who lived relatively far inland.
+During the Iberian Union—from the late 16th to early 17th centuries—lançados started trading with the Susu and Mandé peoples.
+They lived relatively far inland.
 Throughout the 17th and 18th centuries, lançados and their descendants controlled local commerce in the inland regions of Guinea.

 As the quantity of white Portuguese migrants declined from the 17th century onward, lançado descendants with mixed European and African blood began to outnumber Europeans.
 Towards the end of the 17th century these mulattos or mestiços became a sociocultural elite in the wider Afro-Portuguese community, as they outnumbered both white and black people.
 During this time they also controlled trade with the Biafada people and the Port Loko region.

-The lançados declined in importance starting in the 18th century, when the Portuguese monarchy assumed direct colonial control of coastal areas and began negotiating with indigenous rulers.
+The lançados declined in importance starting in the 18th century.
+At that time the Portuguese monarchy assumed direct colonial control of coastal areas and began negotiating with indigenous rulers.